Airstack-xyz/docs/guides/xmtp/spam-filters/proof-of-personhood.md

 You can build proof of personhood by checking if there are any token transfers history from the given user:

 {% hint style="success" %}
-:first\_place: **BEST PRACTICES**
+:first_place: **BEST PRACTICES**

-We recommend combining multiple criterion to determine if a user is likely to be a real person.
+We recommend combining multiple criteria to determine if a user is likely to be a real person.
 {% endhint %}

 ### Try Demo